From a dream to a plan in just 7 days. Start planning your trip now!

 What’s in my bag?

-It’s a question I’ve gotten a couple of times over the years so I decided it was time to unzip and let my alert readers in on what it takes to work, photograph, video and blog your way around the world for a month.
+It’s a question I’ve gotten a lot over the years so I decided it was time to unzip and let my alert readers in on my essential packing list to work, photograph, video and blog your way around the world for a month.

 Luggage